solo-io/wasm/README.md

 ## Specification

-In the [/spec](./spec) folder of this repo, you'll find an [OCI image][oci] specification for Web Assembly modules.
+In the [/spec](./spec) folder of this repo, you'll find an [OCI image][oci] specification for WebAssembly modules.
 This specification is an extension to OCI and describes how a WASM module is packaged with the appropriate metadata so that it can be distributed and loaded into Envoy-based frameworks/service meshes.
 For example, some of the metadata include the root-id of the module, the ABI versions that are targeted in Envoy, and basic name of the module.
 Please see the [spec](./spec) for more details.

 ## SDKs

 In the [/sdks](./sdks) folder of this repo, you'll find a listing of the available SDKs for building Envoy Proxy based WASM modules.
 These SDKs implement the Envoy hooks for Envoy extension points in a language-specific way.
-The following exist today (with more on the way)
+The following exist today (with more on the way):

 * C++
 * Rust